-Workforce wellness approaches for care workers can be effective at improving employee health and reducing chronic diseases.
-Programs that improve the physical, emotional, intellectual and social well-being of employees help to reduce costs both for employers (by reducing absenteeism or increasing productivity) as well as providing better care to patients.
-However, providers may not see the rewards of their invest in these resources if they do not track the use and effectiveness of each component.
-Employee resources that are not promoted, not used, or not well matched to staff needs, can result in high costs to providers without positive outcomes.
-While providers can track absenteeism before and after implementation of a wellness program, those gross measures are not sensitive enough to identify adjustments to wellness program components which could lead to increased positive impact on workforce.
+Workforce wellness approaches for care workers can improve employee health and reduce chronic diseases.
+Programs that improve employees’ physical, emotional, intellectual, and social well-being help reduce costs for employers (by reducing absenteeism or increasing productivity) and provide better care to patients.
+However, providers may not see the rewards of their investment in these resources if they do not track the use and effectiveness of each component.
+Employee resources that are not promoted, not used, or not well matched to staff needs can result in high costs to providers without positive outcomes.
+While providers can track absenteeism before and after the implementation of a wellness program, those gross measures are not sensitive enough to identify adjustments to wellness program components which could lead to an increased positive impact on the workforce.

-“‘There still seems to be a pervasive sense among employees that EAPs are for very specific and discrete problems like substance abuse or management issues,’ said Helen Darling, president and CEO of the Washington-based National Business Group on Health.
-‘The message that EAPs really need to get across is that they’re a one-stop shop where employees can seek out help no matter what challenge they’re facing.’
-For employers of all sizes, an employee assistance program can be a low cost, high return benefit, if implemented and communicated effectively.
+“‘There still seems to be a pervasive sense among employees that EAPs are for particular and discrete problems like substance abuse or management issues,’ said Helen Darling, president, and CEO of the Washington-based National Business Group on Health.
+‘The message EAPs really need to convey is that they’re a one-stop shop where employees can seek out help no matter their challenge.’
+For employers of all sizes, an employee assistance program can be a low-cost, high-return benefit if implemented and communicated effectively.
 An easy way to say, ‘We care.'”
 (Reynolds, K, 2021).

 How do you measure the effects of workforce wellness programs?

-Online solutions, such as Opeeka’s Person-Centered Intelligence Solution (P-CIS) provide HIPAA compliant, HITRUST environments to allow confidential monitoring of wellness programs.
+Online solutions, such as Opeeka’s Person-Centered Intelligence Solution (P-CIS), provide HIPAA-compliant HITRUST environments to allow confidential monitoring of wellness programs.
 Providers can access reports of program usage, wellness improvement indicators, and worker satisfaction with programs.
-This level of feedback supports providers in adjusting offerings that meet the needs of the workforce.
+This level of feedback supports providers in adjusting offerings that meet the workforce’s needs.
 Programs with low usage can be re-messaged or swapped out for new programs to try.
-Mental health apps that are not moving the needle on indicators of well-being, such as health skills for wellness, can be discontinued and replaced with alternatives.
-Continuous monitoring of health & wellness programs leads to continuous improvements in quality of offerings.
-This in turn, leads to increased employee health, less absenteeism and improved productivity.
-But the impacts from improved employee health and wellness outside of an organization will never be realized by the employer if that employer is not also considering internal drivers of workforce well-being, such as company culture and employee to position fit.
+Mental health apps not moving the needle on well-being indicators, such as health skills for wellness, can be discontinued and replaced with alternatives.
+Continuous monitoring of health & wellness programs leads to continuous improvements in the quality of offerings.
+This leads to increased employee health, less absenteeism, and improved productivity.
+But the employer will never realize the impacts of improved employee health and wellness outside of an organization if that employer is not also considering internal drivers of workforce well-being, such as company culture and employee-to-position fit.

 What is Positive Work Culture?

 Workforce resilience begins with the culture of the organization.
 A positive corporate culture is one that makes employees feel valued.
-Even the healthiest of employees outside of work need a positive corporate culture in order to be productive at work.
+Even the healthiest employees outside of work need a positive corporate culture to be productive.

 Establishing and monitoring core values is a powerful way to establish and maintain core culture.
 For example, Opeeka’s core values listed above were established through focus groups and surveys of employees.
 Capturing employee voice builds strong company culture.
-Here are some suggested steps to establish employee driven core values.
-By making employees voices central to the values of the organization, the organization will build resilience in its workforce.
-For example, Opeeka’s P-CIS can capture and monitor employee opinions on organizational core values by quickly and easily capture employee voice through questionnaires, surveys, and short pulse surveys through text/email.
-Employees can click on the pulse survey link and quickly and securely respond without login or passwords.
+Here are some suggested steps to establish employee-driven core values.
+By making employees’ voices central to the importance of the organization, the organization will build resilience in its workforce.
+For example, Opeeka’s P-CIS can capture and monitor employee opinions on organizational core values by quickly and easily capturing employee voices through questionnaires, surveys, and short pulse surveys through text/email.
+Employees can click on the pulse survey link and quickly and securely respond without login or password.

 What are four steps to establishing core values for an organization?

-- Of the 20 surveyed, identify the top rated core values (<10).
-These become the organizations core values today.
-Of the 5 surveyed, identify the top 1-2 areas of importance to strive to build strength in.
+- Of the 20 surveyed, identify the top-rated core values (<10).
+These have become the organization’s core values today.
+Of the 5 surveyed, identify the top 1-2 areas of importance to strive to build strength.

 - Schedule regular short pulse surveys (less than 10 questions) to ask about core values, at least quarterly.

-A positive work culture means providing good support for good work and ensuring that there is a good process.
+A positive work culture means providing good support for good work and ensuring a good process

 A positive work culture uses positive language.
 Change your organization's language on annual performance to be resilience-focused.

-How do you create language for success-focused performance?
+How do you create a language for success-focused performance?